Top Tips for Preparing for Your Abdominoplasty

 An illustration of a comfortable recovery area set up for post-surgery care.

 Preparing your home before surgery is crucial for a smooth recovery.
-Organizing meals, pet care, and other essentials will help ensure you can rest and heal without unnecessary stress.
+Organising meals, pet care, and other essentials will help ensure you can rest and heal without unnecessary stress.

 Seek family support or explore other options for additional help during your recovery period.
 A well-prepared home environment can significantly ease your recovery process and contribute to a successful surgery outcome.